Tag Archives: Sam Wood

 Mixed in with the war theme is a romance between Scarlett and Rhett, one of cinema’s most recognized and enduring couples.
 Having gone through three directors (Victor Fleming, George Cukor, and Sam Wood), the film is as extravagant and precise in its style, attention to detail, and set design as films come.

-At close to four hours in length, Gone with the Wind is a lavish production that can take an entire afternoon or evening to watch and is divided into two halves- interestingly the first half directed by Cukor, and the second primarily directed by Fleming.
+At close to four hours in length, Gone with the Wind is a lavish production that can take an entire afternoon or evening to watch.
+It is divided into two halves—interestingly, the first half is directed by Cukor, and the second is primarily directed by Fleming.

-It is a film that can be viewed and analyzed over and over again and the set pieces and flawless perfectionism alone marveled at.
-The first half is superior to the second, but that is like comparing prime rib to filet mignon- it’s a preference for goodies.
+It is a film that can be viewed and analyzed over and over again, and the set pieces and flawless perfection alone are marveled at.
+The first half is superior to the second, but that is like comparing prime rib to filet mignon—it’s a preference for goodies.

-The Southerners embrace going to war they assume will last for two weeks and they will be victorious.
-They party and they celebrate.
+The Southerners embrace going to war, which they assume will last for two weeks and that they will be victorious.
+They party and celebrate.

 The second half has a much darker tone.